British ‘Beatle’ terrorist given life sentence over deaths of Western hostages

 The court heard statements from some of the victims’ loved ones, including those of US journalist James Foley.

-“This trial has revealed the horrific human rights crimes you committed while part of Isis,” she said, addressing him directly in her victim impact statement.
+“This trial has revealed the horrific human rights crimes you committed while part of Isis,” she said, addressing him directly.

 “Your hatred overtook your humanity.”